 In the video below, I present a posture and flexibility workout that you can start practicing immediately.
 Please pay careful attention to my points about how to properly hold your position with each exercise.

 Here are the key points you should keep in mind when performing the Full Roll Up and modified version – Roll Up with bent knees.

 - Do not thrust your ribs forward.

 - Your head is in alignment with your spine.
 Do not let the head lean forward, maintain a long neck.

 - As you roll up eyes remain forward, when you are sitting up your eyes are looking down to your knees.

 - Control your breath – keep pulling your ribs in towards each other and breathing to the side and back of the body.

 - Take a deep breath in, and as you exhale “melt” your ribs down to the floor.
-Your ribs will seem to have disappeared and melt into your body.
+Your ribs will seem to have disappeared and melted into your body.

 - Arms and hands are extended straight out in line to the shoulders, to help with correct placement hold a broomstick or something light in your hands.

 - Inhale, lift the torso together as one unit as the arms, head, neck, and shoulders move up in a fluid motion.

 - Articulate the spine as you roll up, once sitting up slightly tuck the pelvis up and begin to roll back down towards the floor, placing one vertebra at a time on the floor as your lower your body.

 - Begin this move with the knees bent.
 This will help you to get into the correct position.
 To assist with the move and help you come up, place your feet under the edge of the bed or put on a pair of ankle weights to assist in the move.

 - Once you can extend both legs straight out, keep the inner thighs engaged at all times.
 Toes pointed and sides of the feet together.